ESD6-blockr/blockr-wallet/README.md

 </div>

 ## Development
 Because npm gave us some problems we use `yarn` for this project.
-If you don't have yarn this can be installed with `npm install -g yarn`
+If you don't have yarn this can be installed with `npm install -g yarn`, after intalling run `yarn`.
 Both processes have to be started **simultaneously** in different console tabs:

 ```bash